Do Go On - 443 - The Theft of The Scream

 Yeah, I'm going to avoid this man's eye contact for a little while.

-group.
-Now Jess, it's your turn to report on a topic.
-Matt and I have no idea what we're going
+back to the group.
+Now, Jess, it's your turn to a reporter on a topic.
+Matt and I have no idea

+definition.
 Okay, it's famous artwork.
-This is a definite... you'll get it.
-Shut up.
+This is a definition.
+You'll get it.

-Yep.
-Oh, man.
-I feel, oh my God, I feel electric.
-That was wow.
+Oh my God, I feel electric.
+That was, wow.
 That felt so good.
 So good.
+Yeah.

 So yes, I'm going to talk about the scream, but you know, it's, it's, I'll get to it.